A variational principle for a non-integrable model: Introduction

+This equivalence is deduced in this article in Theorem~\ref{geodesic_square}.
+The argument relies on the two basic properties outlined above, i.e.~the Kirszbraun theorem (cf.~Theorem~\ref{Kirszbraun}) and the concentration inequality (cf.~Theorem~\ref{main_concentration_section_3}).
+The existence of the limit~$\ent^{\tt fixed}$ is usually deduced via sub-additivity arguments.
+For example, in~\cite{FunSpo97} sub-additivity was exploited to show the existence of the local surface tension the continuous~$\nabla \phi$ model.
+In~\cite{MeKrTa17} it is shown that sub-additivity combined with the Kirszbraun theorem can be used to show the existence of the local surface tension in homogenization of random surfaces.
+However, those arguments do not carry over to periodic boundary conditions.
+Those argument cannot be used to show the a-priori existence of the local surface tension~$\ent^{\tt per}$ that is associated to periodic boundary conditions.
+In this article, we show the existence of the~$\ent^{\tt per}$ via a self-contained argument based on a combination of the Kirszbraun theorem and the concentration inequality (cf.~Theorem~\ref{p_existence_local_surface_tension} below).\\

-The existence of this limit is deduced by a combination of the Kirszbraun theorem and the concentration inequality.
-We also show that the local surface tension~$\ent(s_1, \ldots, s_m)$ is convex.
-We do not know if the local surface tension is strictly convex.
-From convexity it follows that variational problem given by our variational principle has a minimizer (cf.~Theorem~\ref{p_main_result_variational_principle} below).
+In the same spirit, we also give a self-contained argument that the local surface tension~$\ent^{\tt per}$ is convex (see Theorem~\ref{p_convexity_local_surface_tension}).
+From convexity it follows that the variational problem given by our variational principle has a minimizer (cf.~Theorem~\ref{p_main_result_variational_principle} below).
 However, we do not prove that this minimizing limiting profile is unique.
-The uniqueness of the minimizer would follow if the local surface tension is strictly convex, which we conjecture.
-Additionally, we conjecture that the convexity at a given slope increases when the degree of the tree increases. \\
+The uniqueness of the minimizer would follow if the local surface tension is strictly convex.
+We do not know if the local surface tension is strictly convex but we conjecture it. \\

-In this article, we also show another consequence of the Kirszbraun theorem and the concentration inequality.
-It is the existence of a continuum of shift-invariant ergodic gradient Gibbs measures on tree-valued graph homomorphisms on~$\mathbb{Z}^m$ as well as on any graph whose universal cover is a regular tree.\\